 *Stays of varrying length also available

-Included: Accommodations and meals at the lodge, wine/beer/alcohol, guided fishing, use of fishing equipment, fishing license, and laundry service.
+Included: Accommodations and meals at the lodge, wine/beer/alcohol, guided fishing, use of fishing equipment, fishing license, round trip transfer from Bariloche airport to lodge, and laundry service.

 Not Included: International and domestic airfare, transfers to/from Bariloche Airport to the lodge ($130 per way), transfers/food/hotels in Buenos Aires, and staff and guide gratuities